MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Meetings (also called conferences) are an integral part of Microsoft Lync Server 2010.
+Meetings (also called conferences) are an integral part of Skype for Business Server.
 The CsMeetingConfiguration cmdlets enable administrators to control the type of meetings that users can create and to determine how meetings deal with anonymous users and dial-in conferencing users.
 For example, you can configure meetings so that anyone dialing in over the public switched telephone network (PSTN) is automatically admitted to the meeting.
 Alternatively, you can configure meetings so that dial-in users are not automatically admitted the meeting, but are instead routed to the meeting lobby.
 These dial-in users remain on hold in the lobby until a presenter admits them to the meeting.

-The Set-CsMeetingConfiguration cmdlet enables you to modify any of the meeting configuration settings currently in use in your organization.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsMeetingConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsMeetingConfiguration"}

-**Below Content Applies To:** Lync Server 2013

-Meetings (also called conferences) are an integral part of Lync Server.
-The CsMeetingConfiguration cmdlets enable administrators to control the type of meetings that users can create and to determine how meetings deal with anonymous users and dial-in conferencing users.
-For example, you can configure meetings so that anyone dialing in over the public switched telephone network (PSTN) is automatically admitted to the meeting.
-Alternatively, you can configure meetings so that dial-in users are not automatically admitted the meeting, but are instead routed to the meeting lobby.
-These dial-in users remain on hold in the lobby until a presenter admits them to the meeting.

 As noted previously, these settings only affect scheduled meetings; they do not affect ad-hoc meetings created by clicking Meet Now in Microsoft Lync.
-When you create a meeting by clicking Meet Now, participant access is automatically open to all everyone, and anonymous users can join the meeting without having to wait in the lobby.
+When you create a meeting by clicking Meet Now, participant access is automatically open to all everyone and anonymous users can join the meeting without having to wait in the lobby.
 This will occur regardless of how you have configured your meeting settings using the CsMeetingConfiguration cmdlets.

-The Set-CsMeetingConfiguration cmdlet enables you to modify any of the meeting configuration settings currently in use in your organization.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsMeetingConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsMeetingConfiguration"}

-**Below Content Applies To:** Skype for Business Online

-Meetings (also called conferences) are an integral part of Skype for Business Online.
-The CsMeetingConfiguration cmdlets enable administrators to control the type of meetings that users can create and to determine how meetings deal with anonymous users and dial-in conferencing users.
-For example, you can configure meetings so that anyone dialing in over the public switched telephone network (PSTN) is automatically admitted to the meeting.
-Alternatively, you can configure meetings so that dial-in users are not automatically admitted the meeting, but are instead routed to the meeting lobby.
-These dial-in users remain on hold in the lobby until a presenter admits them to the meeting.

-As noted previously, these settings only affect scheduled meetings; they do not affect ad-hoc meetings created by clicking Meet Now in Microsoft Lync.
-When you create a meeting by clicking Meet Now, participant access is automatically open to all everyone, and anonymous users can join the meeting without having to wait in the lobby.
-This will occur regardless of how you have configured your meeting settings using the CsMeetingConfiguration cmdlets.

-The Set-CsMeetingConfiguration cmdlet enables you to modify any of the meeting configuration settings currently in use in your organization.

-**Below Content Applies To:** Skype for Business Server 2015

-Meetings (also called conferences) are an integral part of Skype for Business Server 2015.
-The CsMeetingConfiguration cmdlets enable administrators to control the type of meetings that users can create and to determine how meetings deal with anonymous users and dial-in conferencing users.
-For example, you can configure meetings so that anyone dialing in over the public switched telephone network (PSTN) is automatically admitted to the meeting.
-Alternatively, you can configure meetings so that dial-in users are not automatically admitted the meeting, but are instead routed to the meeting lobby.
-These dial-in users remain on hold in the lobby until a presenter admits them to the meeting.

-As noted previously, these settings only affect scheduled meetings; they do not affect ad-hoc meetings created by clicking Meet Now in Microsoft Lync.
-When you create a meeting by clicking Meet Now, participant access is automatically open to all everyone, and anonymous users can join the meeting without having to wait in the lobby.
-This will occur regardless of how you have configured your meeting settings using the CsMeetingConfiguration cmdlets.

-The Set-CsMeetingConfiguration cmdlet enables you to modify any of the meeting configuration settings currently in use in your organization.
+The `Set-CsMeetingConfiguration` cmdlet enables you to modify any of the meeting configuration settings currently in use in your organization.

 ## EXAMPLES

-### -------------------------- Example 1 ------------------------ (Lync Server 2010)
+### -------------------------- Example 1 ------------------------
 ```
 Set-CsMeetingConfiguration -Identity site:Redmond -DesignateAsPresenter Everyone
 ```